 9.33.6.3 Contention-based access period (CBAP) allocation

-The PCP/AP shall set the AllocationType subfield to 1, the Source AID subfield to the broadcast AID or to the AID of the source of the CBAP, and the Destination AID subfield to the broadcast AID in an Allocation field within an Extended Schedule element to indicate a CBAP allocation.
+The PCP/AP shall set the AllocationType subfield to 1, the Source AID subfield to the broadcast AID or to the AID of the source of the CBAP, and the Destination AID subfield to the broadcast AID or to the AID of the destination of the CBAP in an Allocation field within an Extended Schedule element to indicate a CBAP allocation.

 9.33.5 Contention-based access period (CBAP) transmission rules

 The definition of contention-based transmission rules used within a CBAP is provided in section 9.3 DCF and in section 9.19 HCF.
+This subclause specifies additional rules applicable to the CBAP.

 Editor: insert the following paragraphs after the first paragraph

+A STA shall not transmit within a CBAP unless at least one of the following conditions is met:

+The value of the CBAP Only field is equal to 1 and the value of the CBAP Source field is equal to 0 within the DBand Parameters field of the DBand Beacon that allocates the CBAP

+The STA performs in the role of PCP/AP and the value of the CBAP Only field is equal to 1 and the value of the CBAP Source field is equal to 1 within the DBand Parameters field of the DBand Beacon that allocates the CBAP

+The value of the Source AID field of the CBAP is equal to the broadcast AID

+The STA’s AID is equal to the value of the Source AID field of the CBAP

+The STA’s AID is equal to the value of the Destination AID field of the CBAP

+If a STA’s AID is equal to the value of the Source AID field of a CBAP or if a STA performs in the role of PCP/AP and both the CBAP Only and CBAP Source fields are equal to 1 in the DBand Beacon that allocates a CBAP, the STA may initiate a frame transmission within the CBAP immediately following when the medium is determined to be idle for one PIFS period.

 Editor: Change the text in the basic spec

 9.3.2.3.4 PIFS